jumpeak/Coursera_Capstone/report.md

 #### 2. Data

 First, I'll get foursqare data about venues with category "coffee shop" using foursquare "search" request.
 Each neighborhood coordinates approximately calculated as average of coordinates of geojson poligon points.
-Search radius is set to 1 mile, letting the search area to envelop some part of adjacent neighborhoods.
+Search radius is set to 1 mile, letting the search area to envelop some parts of adjacent neighborhoods.
 This assumption is made because people walk through nearby neighborhoods seamlessly.
 Next - I'll find out what venues people visit before visiting cofee shops, for this purpose I'm going to use foursuare "nextvenues" search feature.